sh1hab/todo/README.md

+## Todo
-This is a Todo-List application
+This is a simple Todo-List application built with Electron , JQuery etc

 ## To Use